kush11/compilexServer/README.md

 1) navigate to the project folder -> go to js -> node server.js
 2) open the inde.js

+Some Docker Command

+docker inspect <container id> # to see the network ip address of the container

 Hurray !!!
 You have run the project